Tia Dalma: At World's End

 As the battle between the East India Trading Company and the pirates looms, Barbossa and Ragetti release Calypso from her human form.
-Before Calypso is fully freed, Will tells her that it was Davy Jones who betrayed her by revealing to the first Brethren Court how to bind her into her human form.
+Before Calypso could change into another shape, Will tells her that it was Davy Jones who betrayed her by revealing to the first Brethren Court how to bind her into her human form.
 Bound by ropes, she grows to nearly sixty feet high, towering over the crew.
 Barbossa asks that she fulfill their agreement and use her powers to aid the pirates.
 Calypso breaks free, transforming into thousands of crabs that engulf the ship and flee into the sea.
 Her fury then creates a violent maelstrom that becomes the battlefield between the Black Pearl and the Flying Dutchman.
 Instead of aiding a particular side, her wrath is directed both at the pirate lords for imprisoning her and at Davy Jones for his betrayal.
 But as Will Turner lies run through by Davy Jones's sword, he stabs Jones's heart with Jack Sparrow's help, and Jones, now fatally wounded, falls from the Dutchmans deck into the maelstrom, crying out one final word: "Calypso!".